jvsingh/paypal-connector/README.md

 |config-ref|Specify which configuration to use for this invocation|yes||
 |transactionId|Unique identifier of a transaction.
 NOTE: The details for some kinds of transactions cannot be retrieved with GetTransactionDetails.
 You cannot obtain details of bank transfer withdrawals, for example.
 Character length and limitations: 17 single-byte alphanumeric characters.|no||

-Returns GetTransactionDetailsResponseType} with the transaction details.
+Returns with the transaction details.